-Communicating data through a Portal from web to native, or vice versa, creates immersive experiences that blurs the boundary between where native ends and web starts.
-Portals provides two different ways to pass data: the
+Communicating through a Portal from web to native, or vice versa, creates immersive experiences that blurs the boundary between where native ends and web starts.
+Portals provides two different ways to communicate:

 We recommend this approach when performing small UI tasks like dismissing a native modal from inside the web application, or passing short messages.
-This mechanism may also be more appealing to small teams or solo developers who want to communicate through a Portal without the desire to build a Custom Plugin.
+This mechanism may also be more appealing to small teams or solo developers who want to communicate through a Portal without the desire to build a custom Capacitor plugin.

-The Ionic Portals library provides a way to set initial context data for the web application in a Portal.
-This is helpful when you need to pass some data in so that it is available before the web application loads.
+The Ionic Portals library also provides a way to set initial context data for the web application within a Portal.
+This is helpful when you need to pass some data in so that it is available before the web application renders.
 Examples where this is useful include:

 Passing session information or data to the application so that the page is pre-filled as it loads.
 This avoids any delay between the page loading and data being populated after by other means.